Neorevn/OfficeApp/README.md

 -   **Backend (Flask)**: The core application is a Flask server that acts as a unified API gateway.
 Functionality is broken down into distinct modules using **Flask Blueprints** (`auth`, `climate`, `parking`, `automation`), promoting separation of concerns and maintainability.
 -   **Frontend (React)**: The user interface is a single `index.html` file powered by React (using JSX transpiled in the browser via Babel).
 This creates a dynamic and responsive dashboard without requiring a separate frontend build step, making it simple to run.
+-   **Security**: Authentication is handled via JSON Web Tokens (JWT).
+The backend issues a signed token on login, which the frontend then includes in the `Authorization` header for all subsequent API requests.
+This ensures every protected endpoint verifies the user's identity and role on the server.
 -   **Database (MongoDB)**: A single MongoDB database (`office_app_db`) persists all application state, from user credentials to parking spot status and automation rules.
 -   **Communication**: The frontend communicates with the backend via a RESTful API.
 All API endpoints are consolidated under the `/api/` prefix.